top of page

 Every young person deserves a chance to succeed.

-We are committed to empowering them to achieve their dreams.
+We are committed to empowering young people to achieve their dreams.

 The Gap was established in 2008 to support teenagers and young people in Sutton Coldfield.
 At the time was there was no provision for young people after school or college.

-Today the Gap are involved in several different projects for young people in the local community including providing a safe space after school or college and promoting good mental health and wellbeing to help with challenging lives.
+Today the Gap are involved in a range of projects for young people in the local community including providing a safe space after school or college and promoting good mental health and wellbeing to help with challenging lives.

 We step into "the gap" between school and home., known as the third space.
 The third space theory defines essential, casual gathering places separate from home (first space) and school or work (second space), that foster social connection and community, such as cafes, libraries, or parks.
 These neutral, spaces enhance well-being and a positive outlook on life by promoting interaction among diverse groups.